Magnon spin photogalvanic effect induced by Aharonov-Casher phase: Results

 with $\gamma_i = J_{+}e^{i\bm{k}\cdot(1+\delta)\bm{a}_i} + J_{-}e^{-i\bm{k}\cdot(1-\delta)\bm{a}_i}$ and $d_i = D_{+}e^{i\bm{k}\cdot(1+\delta)\bm{a}_i} + D_{-}e^{-i\bm{k}\cdot(1-\delta)\bm{a}_i}$.

 Different topological phases are characterized by sets of Chern numbers $(C_1, C_2, C_3)$ of the lower, middle and upper magnon bulk bands.
-A topological phase transition has been discovered by tuning $\delta$ \cite{PhysRevB.97.054404}. \Fig{fig2}(a) shows the magnon bulk bands along the high-symmetry directions ($\Gamma$-$K$-$M$-$\Gamma$) of the Brillouin zone.
+A topological phase transition has been discovered by tuning $\delta$ \cite{PhysRevB.97.054404}. \Fig{fig3}(a) shows the magnon bulk bands along the high-symmetry directions ($\Gamma$-$K$-$M$-$\Gamma$) of the Brillouin zone.
 For $\delta =0$ the topological phase is $(-1,0,1)$ and for $\delta = 0.1$ the topological phase is $(0,-1,1)$.
 A topological phase transition occurs at $\delta_c = 0.05$, where the two magnon branches cross linearly at the $K$ point.

-The DMI breaks $C_{6z}$ symmetry to $C_{3z}$, yet preserves the $C_{2x}$ symmetry.
+The DMI breaks the effective $\mathcal{T}^\prime$ symmetry, it also reduces the $C_{6z}$ symmetry to $C_{3z}$, yet preserves the $C_{2x}$ symmetry.
 Then both of the LP and CP responses are forbidden.
 It is worthy noting that the breathing geometry preserves the $C_{3z}$ symmetry and breaks $C_{2x}$, hence all the CP responses are forbidden but the LP responses are allowed.
-In \Fig{fig2}(b) we show the magnon spin photoconductivities $\eta^{xxx}$ of the allowed injection, rectification, and shift spin current in response of the LP light, varying with the lattice deformation.
+In \Fig{fig3}(b) we show the magnon spin photoconductivities $\eta^{xxx}$ of the allowed injection, rectification, and shift spin current in response of the LP light, varying with the lattice deformation.
 For $\delta =0$, the LP responses are zero owing to the $C_{2x}$ symmetry.
 As $\delta$ increases, finite LP responses appear as required by symmetry.
 The $(-1,0,1)$ phase and the $(0,-1,1)$ phase are separated by the critical points of phase transition represented by the dashed black lines.
-Remarkably, the injection spin current exhibits a peak and the rectification spin current develops a dip at the critical point; while the derivative of the shift spin current maximizes at the critical point.
-As for the Drude spin current, there is no such drastic change at the critical point, because the Drude spin current is exclusively determined by the group velocities and their derivatives, which is independent of the magnon topology.
+Remarkably, both of the injection and the rectification spin current exhibits a peak at the critical point; while the derivative of the shift spin current maximizes at the critical point.
+As for the DSC, there is no such drastic change at the critical point, because the DSC is exclusively determined by the group velocities and their derivatives, which is independent to the magnon topology.
 Thus it clearly indicates a topological phase transition that is also manifested as a plateau of the total LP photoconductivity at the critical point, which can serve as a prominent indicator to determine the topological phase transition in experiments.